Questions What are Drivers?

 Q: I activated DriverHub but then I upgraded my system to Windows 7 (Windows 8!).
 Is my registration still good?

 A: You bet.
 Your license is good for one year, regardless of what operating system you’re running.
 In fact, we encourage upgrades.
 All you have to do is re-install DriverHub from this website; you can click the Download link at the top of this page, or just click here.
-Once it’s installed, re-activate it using your email address and serial number.
-Remember you can access your serial number at any time from the members' area.
+Once it’s installed, re-activate it using your email address and registration key.
+Remember you can access your registration key at any time from the members' area.

 Q: How can I update DriverHub so that I have the latest version?